 The BC SPCA encourages respect for our wild neighbours.
-Read the resources below or contact our Provincial Call Centre for advice on non-lethal methods of solving these occasional conflicts, at 1-855-622-7722.
+Read the resources below or contact our Animal Helpline at 1-855-622-7722 for advice on non-lethal methods of solving these occasional conflicts.
+If you need professional help for removing wildlife from your home, call an AnimalKind company.

 Read the BC SPCA’s wildlife control best practices for (PDFs):

 bats, beavers, birds (see also: crows, geese and swans, gulls, pigeons, starlings), bullfrogs and green frogs, marmots, mice and rats, moles and voles, rabbits, raccoons, river otter and mink, skunks, snakes, grey squirrels, turtles

 Meet our backyard neighbours:

 Learn how to prevent problems with raccoons or encourage them to move along.